 Former NFL wide receiver and Dancing With the Stars finalist is mourning the loss of his mother.
-Chad Ochocinco (born Chad Johnson) took to Instagram to share with his fans that his mother, Paula Johnson, died this week at the age of 65.
-He does not offer any details about the cause of death.
+Chad Ochocinco (born Chad Johnson) took to Instagram a few weeks ago to share with his fans that his mother, Paula Johnson, died at the age of 65.
+He did not offer any details about the cause of death.
 The two previously appeared on a reality show together where they talked about their tumultuous relationship and tried to work through some of their issues.

 Here’s what you need to know.